-Car crashes on South Carolina’s highways can be devastating.
+In 2017, there were more than 144,000 collisions on South Carolina's highways, and these car crashes can be devastating.
 When it comes to interstate wrecks, there are at least three things everyone needs to know.

 1. South Carolina’s courts have jurisdiction over all car accidents that happen in our state.